mrbrianevans/do-functions/docs/getting-started.md

 ## Deploying

-After building your functions, you can deploy them with this command of the Digital Ocean command line tool in the root of your project:
+After building your functions, you can deploy them with [`doctl serverless deploy`](https://docs.digitalocean.com/reference/doctl/reference/serverless/deploy/) in the root of your project:

 ```bash